jpravetz/epdoc-validate/README.md

 - To validate an object, for example a server response or any object with properties
   - Use `ResponseValidator` class
-- To validate individual UI input values and add them to an update object that will be sent to a server to update a document
+- To validate individual UI input values and add them to a changes object that may be sent to a server to update a document
   - Use `InputValidator` class
-  - All values will be cast to strings and trimmed of leading and trailing whitespace
+  - Input strings are trimmed of leading and trailing whitespace

 ### Example - Validating Server Response